Oh, goody goody gumdrops, ready to go for another exciting hour of broadcast excellence.

 They're not concerned about security here.

-If they were concerned about security, they wouldn't be trying to demagogue the NSA spy st thing, the foreign and foreign uh uh intelligence gathering, they wouldn't be trying to sabotage the Patriot Act.
+If they were concerned about security, they wouldn't be trying to demagogue the NSA spy thing, the foreign intelligence gathering.

 I mean, my question is real simple.

-Okay, because we have the the questionable ownership now of the United Arab Emirates Company of nine terminals in these six ports.
+Okay, because we have the questionable ownership now of the United Arab Emirates Company of nine terminals in these six ports, that poses, let's, okay, assume they can't stop the deal.

 Deal goes through.

-All right, now we got a threat.
+All right, now we've got a threat.

-It's a United Arab Emirates.
+It's the United Arab Emirates.

 Are we maybe going to have to use provisions of the Patriot Act to find out about this?

-If the Democrats are honest about what they're saying, they've got to say yes, we've got to use the port with provisions of the Patriot Act.
+And if the Democrats are honest about what they're saying, they've got to say yes.

 First, there wouldn't be a President Limbaugh because I refuse to take the job on the basis of too big a pay cut.